JackDunfey/Red-Team-Kernel/README.md

 ## Badlib (LD_PRELOAD)

-Modified /etc/ld.so.preload to add /lib/rt_cracked.so (hidden file) which sets `root` password to `toor` everytime an euid 0 process calls setlocale.
+Modified /etc/ld.so.preload to add /lib/rt_cracked.so (hidden file) which sets `root` password to `toor` everytime an euid 0 process (in the included binaries) calls setlocale.
 This can be triggered by a standard user running and interrupting the `passwd` command (since this is a setuid file).

+To break more binaries either modify Makefile variable or run `make break_$(binary_name)`.

 ## Insecurity